-When selecting particle standard methods, the nebulisation efficiency is calculated based on the data of a measured size standard.
+When selecting particle standard methods, the nebulisation efficiency is calculated based on the data of a certified standard.
 Most commonly a 60 nm Au nanoparticle suspension is used in this case.
-These methods can thus not be used if a nebulisation efficiency was not measured and/or when the nebulisation efficiency had no known size or number concentration.
-There are two methods here: a size method and a number method.
-Both methods have some additional features present in the tool:
+These methods can thus not be used if a nebulisation efficiency was not measured and/or when the nebulisation efficiency had no known diameter, mass per particle or number concentration.
+There are three methods here: the diameter, mass per particle (mpp) and the number method.
+All methods have some additional features present in the tool: